How Effective are Google Shopping Ads?

 Since the algorithm is choosing the keywords for which your products are appearing on the search results, it may include them in keyword searches that you may never have thought of.
 For instance, when somebody searches for sneakers, you could also be listed on the search results if your store sells shoes or cross-trainers.
 With AdWords, you would have had to bid on all, three synonyms to stand a chance for showing up on the results.
 This is great if you have a massive inventory of products.

-By setting up an automated product feed, the Google Shopping Campaign algorithm will provide automatic updates of the inventory on your store.
+By setting up an automated product feed, the Google Shopping Campaign algorithm will provide automatic updates of the inventory in your store.
 As such, you will not waste ad spend on products that are out of stock or ones you no longer sell.
 The feed will also update your feeds with new products and automatically run campaigns without you having to do it manually.

 Better competitive and Reporting Metrics

-You can always log into your Google Shopping Campaigns and check out the performance of your campaigns by product attributes or product.
+You can always log into your Google Shopping Campaigns and check out the performance of your campaigns by product attributes or products.
 You can segment and filter your data by product attributes such as item id, product type, condition, brand, and category.
 You also get access to competitive metrics of your competitors including CPC and CTR, so that you can come up with a cost-effective strategy right from the start.

 How Much Do Google Shopping Ads cost?